gorenje/node-red-contrib-flow-compare/README.md

 Once installed, node can be accessed via the menu:

-(NOTE: You may be required to restart Node-RED to access the menu for the first time)
+(NOTE: You may be required to restart/redeploy Node-RED to access the menu for the first time.)

 ![img](https://cdn.openmindmap.org/content/1697530336854_Screen_Shot_2023-10-17_at_10.12.07.png)